Carmen Mota, M.A., LPC-S

 Personal Statement on Diversity and Social Justice

 A large portion of my career has been educating people on mental health awareness.
 I believe I have a responsibility to challenge the stigmas that still exist in society and within families.
 And in my work, challenging the stigmas against mental health and seeking treatment, begins with individuals.
 When we accept ourselves, differences, struggles, and all, we can show the world that differences are okay.
 That diversity is not only okay, but important.
 Our uniqueness should be celebrated.
 I am a trained family facilitator with NAMI, (National Alliance on Mental Illness) and highly encourage their support groups and educational workshops as well.
 We cannot ignore the effects that social injustice and stigma has on us all.
 I began this work with educating myself and challenging my own biases and misconceptions.
-I am a life-long learner, of others, the word, and myself.
+I am a life-long learner, of others, the world, and myself.

 Approach to Supervision